go beyond traditional talk therapy.

 soft neutral dried florals representing grounding, calm, and the gentle processing of emotions in EMDR therapy

-Is EMDR right for you?
+Is EMDR THERAPY right for you?

 EMDR may be a good fit for you if…